-Titan is a Cyclops-class manned submersible designed to take five people to depths of 3,000 meters (9,843 feet) for site survey and inspection, research and data collection, film and media production, and deep sea testing of hardware and software.
-The state-of-the-art vessel made its subsea debut in 2018 following over four years of development, engineering, testing, and construction.
+Titan is a Cyclops-class manned submersible designed to take five people to depths of 4,000 meters (13,123 feet) for site survey and inspection, research and data collection, film and media production, and deep sea testing of hardware and software.
 Through the innovative use of modern materials, Titan is lighter in weight and more cost efficient to mobilize than any other deep diving submersible.
 A combination of ground-breaking engineering and off-the-shelf technology gives Titan a unique advantage over other deep diving subs; the proprietary Real Time Hull Health Monitoring (RTM) systems provides an unparalleled safety feature that assesses the integrity of the hull throughout every dive.
 The use off-the-shelf components helped to streamline the construction, and makes it simple to operate and replace parts in the field.

 Paired with a patented, integrated launch and recovery platform, Titan is easy to operate in varying sea states using a local appropriately sized ship for the project.
 In coastal waters this means we do not need a large support ship with a crane or A-frame.

 The most significant innovation is the proprietary real-time hull health monitoring (RTM) system.
 Titan is the only manned submersible to employ an integrated real-time health monitoring system.
 Utilizing co-located acoustic sensors and strain gauges throughout the pressure boundary, the RTM system makes it possible to analyze the effects of changing pressure on the vessel as the submersible dives deeper, and accurately assess the integrity of the structure.
 This onboard health analysis monitoring system provides early warning detection for the pilot with enough time to arrest the descent and safely return to surface.